-From here, describe your ideal customer, in detail: what do they wear?
+From here, describe your ideal customer in detail: what do they wear?
 What are their hobbies?
 (Have fun with it!)
-Believe it or not, this information, will help you shape the voice that you use for your marketing materials, and in turn, will have the most effective communication with your customers.
+Believe it or not, this information will help you shape the voice that you use for your marketing materials, and in turn, will have the most effective communication with your customers.
 Why?
 Because you will have shown that you really know who they are and what their needs are.

 Once you have created your customer profile or persona, you will be in a better position to maintain the customer lifecycle.
-The customer lifecycle is easily defined as the length of time and nature of a customer’s relationship with specific brand or company.
+The customer lifecycle is easily defined as the length of time and nature of a customer’s relationship with a specific brand or company.

-They say it’s about the journey, not the destination and this is an example of when, as a small business owner, you will be taking your customers on a journey that will be beneficial to both you and them.
-To them, because they will be having their interests or needs met by your brand, to you as this will then create loyal customers who stay with you beyond a single purchase.
+They say it’s about the journey, not the destination, and this is an example of when, as a small business owner, you will be taking your customers on a journey that will be beneficial to both you and them.
+To them, because they will be having their interests or needs met by your brand; to you because this will create loyal customers who stay with you beyond a single purchase.

-If less than a quarter of businesses are factoring this data into their customer relations and marketing, then that means than over 75% are not taking these factors into account.
-Ergo, you could put your small business and the understanding of your online clients way ahead of the curve, if you take a good look at the inherent value provided by the aforementioned information.
+If less than a quarter of businesses are factoring this data into their customer relations and marketing, then that means that over 75% are not taking these factors into account.
+Ergo, you could put your small business and the understanding of your online clients way ahead of the curve, if you take a good look at the inherent value provided by the mentioned information.

 Don’t be afraid to communicate with your customers beyond the basic information of their address and credit card information.
-While not everyone may be willing to offer up information such as their age, relationship status, et al, for those that are, it will offer invaluable additional insight into really getting to know your online customers.
+While not everyone may be willing to offer up information such as their age, relationship status, etc., for those that are, it will offer invaluable additional insight into really getting to know your online customers.

 Try to see this time of being lean and mean as an asset: small and medium-sized businesses are actually at an advantage when responding to market trends.
 Additionally, larger businesses are prone to the attitude of, “well, this is the way we have always done it”.
 Newer and small businesses don’t often get stuck in preconceived ways of doing things and are often times able to take more creative, calculated risks.

 By taking a more personal approach with your customers, with phone calls and personal emails, by being creative in your approach, this will serve as yet another way to better know your online customers.

 Do you have customers that spend more during certain times of the year, perhaps in the summer or during the holidays?
 How would you go about encouraging their business at other times?
 Special offers?
 Do you have customers who only purchase certain items?
 Would offering them two-for-one deals or informing them of products that are similar be a good strategy?

 Don’t be afraid to open those lines of communication with your customers; as you get to know them better, you will be able to better serve them.
 Again, use this time as a small business to take a more personalized approach to your relationship-building.
 It will pay off in large ways.

 While a small business may not have access to professional marketing analysts or custom-built software to gather and track information and trends, it doesn’t mean that you can’t still really get to know your online customers.
-In fact, if you are willing to get creative (and, surely you must be, if you decided to be an entrepreneur), you may find that it’s easier than you realize.
+In fact, if you are willing to get creative (and, surely you must be if you decided to be an entrepreneur), you may find that it’s easier than you realize.